farcaster-project/RFCs/architecture.md

 Daemon updates Client with State Digest messages to move forward with the swap protocol execution.

-Client pass User's instructions to the Daemon.
+Client passes User instructions to the Daemon.
 That is, Client MAY at the User's discretion fire one of the possible protocol transitions at each moment in time.
 A subset of transitions MAY require signed protocol messages and/or signed blockchain transactions as input.
 After Client's instruction, Daemon MUST undertake the actions associated with the fired transition, and update Swap state accordingly.

 ## Swap State
 The Swap state encodes the step of the protocol execution the user is currently in, and it is handled by the Daemon.
 For each given state, zero or more transitions are enabled as a function of a list of valid inputs.
 Inputs can be: (i) blockchain events, (ii) protocol messages, (iii) client instructions, or (iv) daemon loopback messages.
 When a swap state receives an input, a transition to a new state MAY produce outputs.
 Outputs can be: (i) syncer tasks, (ii) protocol messages, (iii) client state digest messages, or (iv) daemon loopback messages.

 Valid transitions from one state to other states are described by the protocol.
 Upon Swap state update, daemon MUST update the Client through State Digest messages.

 For each swap state, only a subset of inputs is valid.
 The daemon MUST contextually filter all of its inputs before applying them.
 Filtering can happen in parallel for every stream of inputs.
-All filtered stream are then combined, each element of this final stream are applied one by one on the current state.
+All filtered streams are then combined, each element of this final stream are applied one by one on the current state.

 The first task of the combined input stream MUST be a save on disk.
 After each transition the swap state MUST be saved on disk as the last checkpoint.
 The daemon MUST be able to start with a given checkpoint, a saved stream of inputs and a protocol.